MitchellBradley1/FinalProject/SRS.md

   * **ID:** US-2
   * **Type of User:**  Customer
   * **Description:**  As an online shoe shopper, I should be able to search for specific brand shoes, I donot want to look at all the brand shoes without having a interest to purchase them.
-So, having a search bar allows me look up products fast and complete the purchase soon.
+So, having a search bar allows me look up prodcuts fast and complete the purchase soon.

 ## Glossary